HomeBlogBest Australian Universities for International Students (2026 Guide)

 Course Selection and the PR Connection

 This is critical: not all courses lead to PR.
-Before you choose a course, check whether your target occupation is on the Medium and Long-term Strategic Skills List (MLTSSL) or one of the relevant migration occupation lists.
+Before you choose a course, check whether your target occupation is on the Core Skills Occupation List (CSOL) or one of the relevant migration occupation lists.

 Courses with strong PR pathways in 2026 include: